jgam/study/README.md

 # study
-Strive for progress, not perfection
+Strive for progress, not perfections